-- A removal of privileges may include surrendering mobile devices and phones earlier than usual of an evening especially if it is seen to be a hindrance or a distraction from adhering to basic routine - Extra work, jobs or 'community service' around the House or School - Written assignments e.g. a letter of apology, reflection form (related back to the core values of the of being happy, being kind, being helpful and trying hard. - Refusal of permission to go out, attend social functions or trips. - A formal meeting with Head of Underwood Hall using restorative approaches (see below). - A formal meeting with parents. - A more serious consequence, but where a suspension would not be deemed appropriate, a boarder may be required to return home to their parent or carer for part or all of the weekend or, if possible, for a night during the week.
+- A removal of privileges which may include surrendering mobile devices and phones earlier than usual of an evening especially if it is seen to be a hindrance or a distraction from adhering to basic routine (were a boarder to be asked to surrender their mobile phone then duty staff would ensure that the boarder still had the means to contact family and friends, for example using the office landline or duty mobile) - Extra work, jobs or 'community service' around the House or School - Written assignments e.g. a letter of apology, reflection form (related back to the core values of the of being happy, being kind, being helpful and trying hard. - Refusal of permission to go out, attend social functions or trips. - A formal meeting with Head of Underwood Hall using restorative approaches (see below). - A formal meeting with parents. - A more serious consequence, but where a suspension would not be deemed appropriate, a boarder may be required to return home to their parent or carer for part or all of the weekend or, if possible, for a night during the week.
+This will always be logged as a serious behaviour incident under the boarder's behaviour log.